JuiceFS vs. S3QL

 JuiceFS uses the

 format subcommand to create a file system:

 --bucket http://127.0.0.1:9000/myjfs \

 sudo juicefs mount -d sqlite3://myjfs.db mnt-juicefs

 JuiceFS only sets the object storage API access key when creating a file system, and the relevant information will be written into the metadata engine.
 After created, there is no need to repeatedly provide the object storage url, access key and other information.

-S3QL adopts the storage structure of object storage + SQLite, and storing the data in blocks can not only improve the read and write efficiency of the file, but also reduce the resource overhead when the file is modified.
-The advanced features such as snapshots, data deduplication, and data retention, as well as the default data compression and data encryption, making S3QL very suitable for individuals to store files in cloud storage at a lower cost and more securely.
+S3QL adopts the storage structure of object storage + SQLite.
+Storing data in blocks can not only improve the read and write efficiency of the file but also reduce the resource overhead when the file is modified.
+The advanced features such as snapshots, data deduplication, and data retention, as well as the default data compression and data encryption make S3QL very suitable for individuals to store files in cloud storage at a lower cost and with higher security.